Sep 7, 2016

 We made our way to the left most routes (1 and 2, Kamasutra) hoping it would dry up soon.
 But once we reached there, I reasoned that we would be better off going to Rastha Café (use the driving/walking time for the rock to dry up), because they have some top-ropes; it would be good to show Dhiru and Ruthu to climb independently in future.
 We also knew Sohan and team were putting some bolted routes; a good chance to meet up.

-Today we first tried leading the middle bolted route (2); took off from the boulder/ledge (rather than the ground below) managed to lead it with a few rests.
+We started by leading the middle bolted route (2); took off from the boulder/ledge (rather than the ground below) managed to lead it with a few rests.
 I remembered the start move (which is easier than it looks) from my previous trip in 2014.

 By this time we were rapidly running out of daylight and Dhiru and Ruthu were back with us urging us to hurry up.
 Yet there is always the temptation to get in one more last climb (since we would not be coming back to Ramanagara in a while).
 So we went for the next one to the right.